Runtime Parameters

 This parameter is used only when

-constructors.
+max_levelis not provided as an argument toAmrCoreconstructors.
 It specifies the maximum level of refinement allowed.
-Note that the total number of levels, including the base level 0, ismax_level+1
+Note that the total number of levels, including the base level 0, ismax_level+1.

 - amr.ref_ratio: int array = 2 2 2 ...
 2